walterpg/google-drive-sync/docs/install/require.md

 #### Side-by-Side Compatibility
 Configuration settings of the old plugin are not modified by the new plugin.
-Therefore, though not recommended, the new plugin may be safely installed side-by-side with Google Sync Plugin 3.0.
+Therefore, though not recommended, the new plugin may be safely installed side-by-side with *Google Sync Plugin 3.0*.